 Daily Visitor Log: In order to visit/volunteer in the classroom, visitors must contact the teacher in advance, receive permission from the teacher, and be included on their daily visitor log.
 Visitors not included on the daily visitor log will not be permitted entrance to the classroom.
-A parent who wishes to attend a class party must communicate with the school twenty-four hours in advance.
+A parent who wishes to attend a class party must communicate with the school 24 hours in advance.

-Office Hours: Please remember the office opens at 8:10 and closes at 4:00 p.m.
-There will be no one to answer the door or phone outside of those times.
+Office Hours: Please remember the office closes at 4:00 p.m. and there will be no one to answer the door after this time.